-Prior to connecting the gas supply line to a gas fired water heater, ensure that the gas supply line does NOT have moisture/water or dirt/scale inside the gas line.
-This check is commonly done at the lowest point in the gas distribution system prior to gas burning appliances.
+Prior to connecting the gas supply line to a gas fired water heater, ensure that the gas supply line DOES NOT have moisture/water or dirt/scale inside the gas line.
+Commonly this check is done at the lowest point in the gas distribution system prior to gas burning appliances.